 36. Change your default tagline

-If the tagline mentioned above is also your tagline, then configure your blog and change it because it is the default tagline of WordPress.
-To fix it go to Settings, then General.
-Identify the tagline and change it.
+If the mentioned tagline is also yours, configure your blog and change it as it is the default tagline of WordPress.
+To fix it, go to Settings, then General.
+Identify and modify the tagline.

 37. You are not storing your images locally